oxipay/oxidocs/docs/developer_resources/api_reference.md

 There are two responses from Oxipay.

-The first response that Oxipay always performs is a server-to-server asynchronous POST to the shopping cart on the endpoint specified in the <code>x_url_callback</code> and in the format <code>application/x-www-form-urlencoded</code>.
+The first response that Oxipay always performs is a server-to-server asynchronous POST to the shopping cart on the gateway specified in the <code>x_url_callback</code> and in the format <code>application/x-www-form-urlencoded</code>.
 Similar to the request POST, the response POST includes key-values pairs that are specific to that transaction and indicate things such as the outcome of that particular transaction if it has failed or is completed successfully for instance.

 The second response is a HTTP GET to the client on either of the URLs specified in <code>x_url_complete</code> or <code>x_url_cancel</code>.